Lee International: From 1961 to 1985

 Although the lighting rental market grew throughout the 1960s, largely due to the impact of commercial television, the market was dominated by a single manufacturer of lighting equipment, Mole-Richardson (England) Ltd, which was also the largest rental house.

-Lee Electric was founded as SunBurst Lighting by electrical engineer Bill Burst in 1961.
-In 1967 Lee Electric started to purchase lighting equipment from the Italian manufacturer, Ianiro, which was itself attempting to establish a foothold in the international market.
-In addition, Lee Filters was formed to design, market and, from 1974, to manufacture lighting filters.

 Also in 1967, BBC2 began to transmit in colour, with BBC1 and ITV following in 1969.
 The introduction of colour broadcasts entailed a substantial increase in the amount of lighting needed in studios as well as on location.
 With a major increase in the amount of equipment available to it as a result of purchasing Ianiro equipment, Lee Electric was able to tender for and to win a five-year contract with the BBC for the supply of lighting equipment for U.K. television outside broadcasts.
 The contract, which was retained by Lee Electric for many more years necessitated further substantial investment in equipment and established Lee Electric's leading reputation and position in the lighting rental market.
 The contract was gained from Mole Richardson (England) Ltd, which was ultimately acquired by Lee Electric in 1975, and subsequently extended to 1990.

 In 1968, Lee Electric purchased a 3 acre site in North Kensington, which was converted to provide premises for the lighting equipment rental business and a three-stage film studio.
 Lee Electric was able to compete with the major U.K. studios because it offered its stages on a 'four wall' basis, that is without the requirement to use the studio's labour and equipment.
 Significant feature films made at the Kensington studios included A Touch of Class (1973) and The Who rock opera, Tommy (1975).
 In the same year Lee Electric acquired Telefilm Lighting Services Ltd, a competitor, thereby further increasing the quantity of equipment that Lee Electric could provide and expanding its range of marketing contracts.

 To enhance the services offered to the television companies, Lee Scaffolding Ltd was formed in 1969 to hire scaffolding for rigging lighting equipment for television outside broadcasts.
 Stagemate Ltd was also established to provide scaffolding to film production companies.

 Lee Electric (Northern) Ltd was formed in 1972, primarily to service the lighting requirements of the BBC in the North of U.K. It then became a major rental house in its own right.

 In 1974, Lee Enterprises Ltd was formed to act as a bulk buyer of consumable items, principally for the rest of the Lee Group but also as a wholesaler to third parties.
 In 1975 Joe Dunton Cameras Ltd was formed to provide a camera rental service to the film industry.